 Lona Laymon is a partner with the firm, experienced in the representation of cities, joint powers associations, redevelopment agencies and other public agencies.
 She previously served as Town Attorney for Yucca Valley and Assistant City Attorney for Banning.
-Her practice has emphasized land use, economic development, mining (SMARA), jurisdictional tax sharing agreements, solid waste agreements, affordable and market rate housing developments, and mixed-use and commercial projects.
+She currently serves as Assistant City Attorney for Glendora.
+Her practice emphasizes economic development, wireless telecommunications, jurisdictional tax sharing agreements, solid waste agreements, affordable and market rate housing developments, mining (SMARA), and mixed-use and commercial projects.
 Her transactional experience includes assisting public agencies with general plans, zoning codes, public parks, subdivisions, telecommunications projects, and complex real property acquisitions and conveyances.
 She regularly assists her municipal clients with the Political Reform Act (conflicts of interest), Brown Act (public meeting laws), Public Records Act, elections laws, solid waste management, revenue measures and Proposition 218.

 Lona has substantial litigation experience.
 Her litigation, administrative hearing and appellate practices span the areas of CEQA, eminent domain, land use, zoning law, First Amendment jurisprudence, elections laws, commercial development disputes, breach of contract, quiet title, and redevelopment dissolution issues.